Skip to yearly menu bar Skip to main content

 Abstract:

-While the diffusion models have achieved notable success in image generation, they remain highly vulnerable to backdoor attacks, compromising their integrity by producing specific undesirable outputs when presenting a pre-defined trigger.
+Diffusion models have achieved notable success in image generation, but they remain highly vulnerable to backdoor attacks, which compromise their integrity by producing specific undesirable outputs when presented with a pre-defined trigger.
 In this paper, we investigate how to protect diffusion models from this dangerous threat.
-Specifically, we propose TERD, a backdoor defense framework that employs a trigger reversion strategy, executed in two sequential steps: an initial approximation of the trigger through replacement with a known distribution, followed by a refinement process utilizing differential multi-step generations.
-Moreover, given the reversed trigger, we not only propose the first backdoor input detection approach for diffusion models but also a novel model detection algorithm by calculating the KL divergence between the reversed and benign distributions.
-Extensive evaluations demonstrate that TERD secures a 100\% True Positive Rate (TPR) and True Negative Rate (TNR) across datasets of varying resolutions and showcases adaptability to other Stochastic Differential Equation (SDE)-based models.
+Specifically, we propose TERD, a backdoor defense framework that builds unified modeling for current attacks, which enables us to derive an accessible reversed loss.
+A trigger reversion strategy is further employed: an initial approximation of the trigger through noise sampled from a prior distribution, followed by refinement through differential multi-step samplers.
+Additionally, with the reversed trigger, we propose backdoor detection from the noise space, introducing the first backdoor input detection approach for diffusion models and a novel model detection algorithm that calculates the KL divergence between reversed and benign distributions.
+Extensive evaluations demonstrate that TERD secures a 100% True Positive Rate (TPR) and True Negative Rate (TNR) across datasets of varying resolutions.
+TERD also demonstrates nice adaptability to other Stochastic Differential Equation (SDE)-based models.
+Our code is available at https://github.com/PKU-ML/TERD.

 Live content is unavailable.
 Log in and register to view live content